shreedharj/shreedharj.github.io/index.md

 - **XAI (Explainable AI):** Understanding how AI works, making AI more transparent, and making sure AI can be trusted.
 - **LLMs (Large Language Models):** Ensuring that the model's responses are explainable, make sense and are reliable.
-- **Reinforcement Learning:** Teaching computers to play games and make decisions, like training a dog through incentives.
+- **Reinforcement Learning:** Exploring new approaches to RL.
+Currently learning applications and interpretability methods of Decision Transformers.
-- **Autonomous Vehicles:** Think self-driving cars that can drive themselves, like the ones you see in sci-fi movies.
+- **Autonomous Vehicles:** Currently on hold.

 {% include_relative _includes/publications.md %}